 Fire & Forget

 Here we have a racer by Titus that feels technically similar to other, old generation, ST racers, especially their own Crazy Cars.
-However, this time our car has received a weapons upgrade to blast everything into smithereens.
+This time our car has received a weapons upgrade to blast everything into smithereens.
 Hmm, this makes me think of another oldie that I really enjoyed, RoadBlasters by US Gold.

 Anyhow, why is the future never portrayed in a positive light for many 16-bit games?
 Well, once again, the world is in turmoil (ironic, eh?) as the big cities have been destroyed with millions of people slaughtered.
 Thankfully, some survived and luckily, you are one of them!
 Our mission is to operate a powerful weapon called Thunder Master, which happens to be a supped-up shiny red sports car that gets about 5 miles per gallon!